locomote-sh/idb/README.md

 Alternatively, the `global` object within a service worker context can be used.

-On the server side, something such as <https://github.com/axemclion/IndexedDBShim> can be used to provide the necessary environment.
+On the server side, something like <https://github.com/axemclion/IndexedDBShim> can be used to provide the necessary environment.

 ## Basic usage

-You start by opening an object store, providing a DB schema and an object store name.
+You generally start not by opening a database directly but instead by opening a named object store of the database.
-(DB schemas are described in the next section).
+You need to provide a schema object, describing the database schema (see next section) and the name of the object store to open.

 ```js
     const schema = { name: 'fruit-db', stores: {...} };